nzwulfin/bootc-django/README.md

 The bootc container only contains the OS level mods required for this Django layer to become a functional app environment once configured at run time

-**note: the separation of the playbooks is ongoing**

-The first set of ansible playbooks contains 'generic' customizations that wire up the django environment according to local standards in prepartion for landing the application later
+The ansible playbooks contain 'generic' customizations that wire up the django environment according to local standards in prepartion for landing an application later

-The second set of ansible playbooks come from a represent run time deployment of the application specific configurations

 On the **build host** you'll need the following packages:
 * podman